 “And anyone who has once known this land can never be quite free from the nostalgia for it.” – D. H. Lawrence [on Sicily]

-I first got acquainted with Sicily roughly two years ago, in the summer of 2015, and never imagined a place to creep so deep into my heart.
-My introduction to the triangular, magnificent island with its fertile soil and sincere people was perhaps even more special because it began in the unassuming town of Milazzo.
+I first got acquainted with Sicily in the summer of 2015, and never imagined a place to creep so deep into my heart.
+My introduction to the triangular island with its fertile soil, sweet treats, and sincere people was perhaps even more special because it began in the unassuming town of Milazzo.

 Not many tourists frequent Milazzo, other than to board a ferry to the Aeolian Islands.
 It’s not a place that’s all over the front pages of travel magazines or Lonely Planet guide books, neither does it saturate people’s Instagram feeds.
 But it is, however, one of those unexpected places where you’ll have a local Sicilian experience you’ll never forget.